-During the coarse qualification step, the typical noise level sampling on a 16-bit range is converted to a phase standard deviation of 0.1 degree (according to a frequency standard deviation of 223 Hz for the tested sensor), at least two orders of magnitude worst than typical closed-loop oscillator noise level.
-The improved electronics exhibits a constant gain-independent noise level (Table 1): hence, the relative noise level decreases as the gain increases.
-The resulting phase noise level then corresponds to a standard deviation of $8.2 \times 10^{-3}$ degree (according to a frequency standard deviation of 16 Hz for the tested sensor).
-This noise level is still worse than what achieved using an oscillator strategy, but as it does not depend on the operational amplifier gain and principally attributed to the ADC noise, faster sampling rates together with digital averaging and improved analog circuit layout provide paths towards improving this result.
-Considering a possible detection of three times the noise level this electronics provides the possibility to detect phase variation of $24.6 \times 10^{-3}$ degree.
+During the coarse qualification step, the typical noise level sampling on a 16-bit range is converted to a phase standard deviation of 0.1° (according to a frequency standard deviation of 223 Hz for the tested sensor), at least two orders of magnitude worse than typical closed-loop oscillator noise level.
+The improved electronics exhibits a constant gain-independent noise level (Table I): hence, the relative noise level decreases as the gain increases.
+The resulting phase noise level then corresponds to a standard deviation of $8.2^{\circ} \times 10^{-3}$ (according to a frequency standard deviation of 16 Hz for the tested sensor).
+This noise level is still worse than that achieved using an oscillator strategy, but because it does not depend on the operational amplifier gain and is principally attributed to the ADC noise, faster sampling rates together with digital averaging and improved analog circuit layout provide paths toward improving this result.
+Considering a possible detection of three times the noise level, this electronics setup provides the possibility to detect phase variation of $24.6^{\circ} \times 10^{-3}$ .